mautic/developer-documentation-new/docs/components/integrations.rst

 If the Integration includes a Builder, Email, or Landing Page:

-1. :ref:`Register the Integration<Register the Integration as a builder>` as an Integration that provides a custom builder.
+1. :ref:`Register the Integration<components/integrations_builder:Register the Integration as a builder>` as an Integration that provides a custom builder.
 2. Configure what featured builders the Integration supports (Mautic currently supports 'Email' and 'Landing Page' builders).